-n is then based WGAA1 Without testing poor on price) WGAA2 reenance to canacity requirementel Without response to capacity requirements) bidding by inexperienced Users could result in less capacity release than the current baseline Without testing poor bidding by inexperienced Users could result in less capacity release than the current baseline WGAA3 Ex-ante nature of prices could lead to an over/under recovery of revenue which could create a cross-subsidy The over/under recovery of revenue creates a cross-subsidy The over/under recovery of revenue creates a cross-subsidy although less of an issue with reserve prices.
-Potential for Users to factor the short- run costs into BM which would lead to an increase in constraint costs Without testing poor bidding by inexperienced Users could result in less capacity release than the current baseline plant earlier than the security of the maintenand & operation of us it's economic ers are uld lead them to planned; thus electricity ce of the the electricity ally inefficient (to Users are provided with the access rights for which they have bid in the Auction, but in reality any access above the physical capability of the system could be subject to being constrained off.
-This may lead Users to withdraw their plant earlier than planned; thus endangering (a) the security of electricity supplies and (b) the maintenance of the reliability, safety & operation of the electricity grid system; plus it's economically inefficient (to close plant due to failure to obtain access) ))) the auction, wor ant earlier than the security of the maintenance & operation of is it's economical the auction, would lead them to ant earlier than planned; thus the security of electricity the maintenance of the & operation of the electricity is it's economically inefficient (to to failure to obtain access)
+Type of Auction Price Based (SO indicates capacity availability and Capacity/Duration (SO provides price signals in allocatio n is then based on price) response to capacity requirements) Original WGAA1 WGAA2 WGAA3 Demotes Results of the auction are driven by the initial allocation of zonal transmission access capacity which requires an assumption beforehand of the capacity that Users desire Without testing poor bidding by inexperienced Users could result in less capacity release than the current baseline Without testing poor bidding by inexperienced Users could result in less capacity release than the current baseline Ex-ante nature of prices could lead to an over/under recovery of revenue which could create a cross-subsidy The over/under recovery of revenue creates a cross-subsidy The over/under recovery of revenue creates a cross-subsidy The over/under recovery of revenue creates a cross-subsidy although less of an issue with reserve prices.
+Potential for Users to factor the short- run costs into BM which would lead to an increase in constraint costs Without testing, poor bidding by inexperienced Users could result in less capacity release than the current baseline Without testing poor bidding by inexperienced Users could result in less capacity release than the current baseline Based on the a have existing ri unsuccessful in withdraw their p endangering (a supplies and (b reliability, safet grid system; pl close plant due ssumption that U ghts which, if Us the auction, wou plant earlier than) the security of e) the maintenanc y & operation of t us it's economica to failure to obta Isers do not ers are uld lead them to planned; thus electricity the electricity ally inefficient (to in access) Users are provided with the access rights for which they have bid in the Auction, but in reality any access above the physical capability of the system could be subject to being constrained off.
+This may lead Users to withdraw their plant earlier than planned; thus endangering (a) the security of electricity supplies and (b) the maintenance of the reliability, safety & operation of the electricity grid system; plus it's economically inefficient (to close plant due to failure to obtain access) Facilitates cor npetition